 The Lautenberg Amendment, first enacted in 1990 to facilitate resettlement of Jews from the former Soviet Union, has allowed HIAS to bring tens of thousands to safety.
 As the worldwide refugee situation changed, the Lautenberg Amendment was expanded to include persecuted religious minorities in other countries, such as Jews, Christians, Baha’is, Sabaean-Mandaeans, and Zoroastrians from Iran.
 Despite being a crucial part of U.S. refugee policy, it expires each year and must be reauthorized.

-The Lautenberg program has been renewed in 2021 and is accepting new applications until September 30.
+The Lautenberg program was renewed in 2021 but the deadline for applications was September 30.